trumpowppc/trmpspace/backend/README.md

 [Pick an Electrum Server implementation](https://trmpspace.trumpow.meme/docs/faq#address-lookup-issues), configure it, and make sure it's synced.

-**This step is optional.** You can run Litepool without configuring an Electrum Server for it, but address lookups will be disabled.
+**This step is optional.** You can run Trumpow Spacewithout configuring an Electrum Server for it, but address lookups will be disabled.

 ### 4. Configure MariaDB